REQUEST INFO APPLY

 LEARNING GOALS

-1. In depth study of classic screenplay structure, character arcs, theme, conflict, flashbacks, voiceover, subtext, style, tone, visualization, discipline, and genre.
+1. In depth study of classic screenplay structure, character arcs, theme, conflict, flashbacks, voiceover, subtext, style, tone, visualisation, discipline, and genre.

 WRITING GOALS

-6. A short written scene to be produced by NYFA Australia.
+7. A short-written scene to be produced by NYFA Australia.

 TECH REQUIREMENTS